 Plot Armor: The Postman and Ford have a peculiar immunity to the Holnists' bullets.

-In case of the Postman, it's played with - when he saves Abby, he takes a bullet in the process.
-For next half a year he stays with her in cabin, recovering from his wound, marking the point when Romantic Plot Tumor becomes real issue.
+In case of the Postman, it's played with-when he saves Abby, he takes a bullet in the process.
+For the next half a year he stays with her in cabin, recovering from his wound, marking the point when Romantic Plot Tumor becomes a real issue.

 Bethlehem: Wait a minute...you two don't know each other?!

 Separated by a Common Language: Sort of-while the term "postman" is sometimes used in the United States, the more common word is "mailman".
 But "The Mailman" sounds dopey as the title to a dramatic film.